 The state has played a dominant role in modernizing Bhutan.
 With the absence of a significant private sector, the state has founded a number of enterprises.
 Some of these have been privatized and others corporatized.
 A substantial state-owned enterprise sector remains, presiding over some monopolies such as television, electricity, sand, timber and postal services.
 There is a limited number of large private sector corporations.
 There are no laws on anticompetitive practices, monopolies and cartels but the Consumer Protection Act was passed in 2012.
-It sets out the rights and responsibilities of consumers and is administered by the Office of Consumer Protection.
+It sets out the rights and responsibilities of consumers and is administered by the Office of Consumer

+Protection.
 There appears to be low awareness of the act and reports of goods being sold above the maximum retail price.
 Nevertheless, the act has given a slight boost to competition in the economy.
 However, some private sector organizations feel that there is still no level playing field.
-In 2015, the Gross National Happiness Commission has been reviewing a draft National Competition Policy.
-Bhutan was ranked 103 out of 144 economies on the 2014/2015 World Economic Forum's Global Competitiveness Index - a slight improvement from 109 out of 148 in 2013/2014.
+A National Competition Policy was drafted in 2015 to create fair competition, prevent business monopolies and encourage small and medium enterprises (SMEs).
+Bhutan has moved up slightly on World Economic Forum's Global Competitiveness Index.
+It was ranked 97 out of 138 economies on the 2016-2017 index, a rise from 103 of 144 in 2015-2016 and 109 of 148 in 2014-2015.
+Bhutan's score has risen from 3.7 to 3.9 on a scale of 1-7, where seven is best.

 Bhutan has made modest efforts to promote trade liberalization.
 It enjoys observer status in the WTO and has engaged in negotiations for full membership.
-Bhutan is also a founding member of the South Asian Preferential Trade Area (SAPTA), the South Asia Free Trade Association (SAFTA) and a member of the Bay of Bengal Initiative for Multi-sectoral Technology and Economic Co-operation (BIMSTEC).
+A WTO reference center was established in Bhutan in 2016 to provide information on the WTO and international trade issues.
+Bhutan is also a founding member of the South Asian Preferential Trade Area (SAPTA), the South Asia Free Trade Association (SAFTA) and a member of the Bay of Bengal Initiative for Multi-Sectoral Technology and Economic Cooperation (BIMSTEC).
 On the bilateral front, Bhutan has a free trade agreement with India, a preferential trade agreement with Bangladesh and a trade and cooperation agreement with Thailand.
-The country was described by UNCTAD in 2011 as having a "fair degree of openness" in terms of tariffs and quantitative restrictions.
-The main impediment are the high transaction costs, e.g. bureaucratic and logistic regulations of transit trough India.
+The country was described by UNCTAD in 2011 as having a "fair degree of openness" in terms of tariffs and quantitative restrictions, while a 2013 Asian Development Bank (ADB) report classified the effective tariff rate as "very low."
+This situation is reflected in the World Bank's "trading across borders" ranking of Bhutan at 26 out of 190.
+The main impediments to trade are high transaction costs, for instance bureaucratic and logistics.
+Bhutan scores low on the Logistics Performance Index, ranked 135 of 160 countries in 2016.
+The landlocked situation of Bhutan creates difficulties shared by comparable Asian countries such as Nepal and Mongolia, but Bhutan has the added issue that it has no direct cross-border trade link with its northern neighbor, China.
 The bulk of Bhutan's imports and exports are from countries with which Bhutan enjoys free trade or preferential trade, notably India, which accounts for over 80% of Bhutan's trade.
-However, Bhutan ranked 165 out of 189 economies in 2015 in the World Bank's measurement of trading across borders.
-This very low ranking reflects the transaction costs of trade such as documentation requirements, customs procedures, the dependence on ports in India for trade with third countries, and other non-tariff barriers.
+The government manages trade matters through the Department of Trade, which is one of nine departments in the Ministry of Economic Affairs.